 What you will need

-- Park your Volvo and set the parking brakes.
+- Park the Volvo and set the parking brakes.

-- Remove the panel under the dashboard on the driver's side.
+- Remove the panel under the dashboard on the driver’s side.
 It is held in place with several T25 Torx screws.
-To remove the panel, you need to pull it towards the back, then lower it down.
+To remove the panel, you must pull it towards the back and lower it.

 - Locate the brake light switch.

 - Disconnect the electrical connector by pressing on the connector and pulling it out.

 - Next, you need to remove the brake light switch.
 Slide the white collar forward to allow the retaining clips to be released.

 - When applicable, adjust the new brake switch to match the length of the old one.

 - Install the new brake switch on the mounting brake.
 Ensure the switch plunger is fully extended.

 Verify the brake lights are working correctly.
 If the brake lights stay on constantly, remove the brake light switch and adjust it.